 About Porcelain Dental Crowns

 Porcelain crowns are extremely natural looking.They are made of tooth-colored dental ceramic, which mimics natural tooth enamel almost perfectly.
 Not only are porcelain crowns very easy to care for, they are also incredibly long lasting.

 Consultation & Evaluation – Your dentist will see you for a comprehensive evaluation to inspect the teeth, gums and mouth.
 Once the dentist has determined that a dental crown is right for you, she will create a personalized treatment plan to address the functional and health concerns as well as the cosmetic goals.

 Preparation – Next, your Lanier dentist will prepare the tooth to accommodate the dental crown.
-Any old fillings will be removed to create a solid foundation for the dental crown.
+Any old fillings will be removed to create a solid foundation.
 Your dentist will take an impression of the tooth and select a color for the dental crown to match the natural teeth.

-After Care – Dental crowns can be cared for the same as natural teeth.
+After Care – Crowns can be cared for the same as natural teeth.
 Routine dental cleanings and examinations are important to ensure long term health and proper fit.
-Porcelain dental crowns are highly stain resistant and will look bright for years to come.
+Porcelain crowns are highly stain resistant and will look bright for years to come.

 Schedule a Consultation for Dental Crowns

-Whether you need a new dental crown or want to replace an old metal crown with a new porcelain dental crown, contact our Buford GA dentist office to schedule a consultation.
+Whether you need a new restoration or want to replace an old metal crown with a new porcelain crown, contact our Buford GA dentist office to schedule a consultation.